 The spatially aggregated model partitions the population into five regions and 28 quarterly age-classes.
-The first age-class has a mean fork length of around 22 cm and is assumed to be approximately three months of age based on ageing studies of yellowfin tuna in other oceans (e.g. Lehodey and Leroy 1999).
+The first age-class has a mean fork length of around 22 cm and is assumed to be approximately three months of age based on ageing studies of yellowfin tuna (Fonteneau 2008).
 The last age-class comprises a "plus group" in which mortality and other characteristics are assumed to be constant.
 For the purpose of computing the spawning biomass, we assume a fixed maturity schedule (Table 4) consistent with the observations of Itano (2000).
 No published maturity data are available for yellowfin tuna in the Indian Ocean.

-The population is "monitored" in the model at quarterly time steps, extending through a time window of 1972-2009.
+The population is "monitored" in the model at quarterly time steps, extending through a time window of 1972-2011.
 The main population dynamics processes are as follows: